paalamugan/paalan-react-shadcn-ui/README.md

 - Run `pnpm install` to install all the dependencies.

+### Build the package

+- Run `pnpm build` to build the package.

 ### Running the storybook for development

-- Run `pnpm run storybook` to start the storybook app in development mode.
+- Run `pnpm storybook` to start the storybook app in development mode.
 - Open [http://localhost:6006/](http://localhost:6006/) to view it in the browser.

 ### Running the storybook docs for development

-- Run `pnpm run storybook:docs` to start the storybook docs in development mode.
+- Run `pnpm storybook:docs` to start the storybook docs in development mode.
 - Open [http://localhost:6007/](http://localhost:6007/) to view it in the browser.

 ### Build the storybook app for production

-- Run `pnpm run storybook:build` to build the storybook app for production.
+- Run `pnpm storybook:build` to build the storybook app for production.

 ### Build the storybook docs for production

-- Run `pnpm run storybook:build:docs` to build the storybook docs for production.
+- Run `pnpm storybook:build:docs` to build the storybook docs for production.

 ### Preview the storybook

-- Run `pnpm run preview` to build the storybook app for production.
+- Run `pnpm preview` to build the storybook app for production.

 ### Preview the storybook docs

-- Run `pnpm run preview:docs` to build the storybook docs for production.
+- Run `pnpm preview:docs` to build the storybook docs for production.

 ### Generate the code coverage report